 As stated earlier, there are many common food allergies, like beef and chicken, that are widely used in popular dry dog food brands.
 Start by avoiding some of the most likely culprits, and monitor your pet’s reactions.

-Try choosing a protein that is new to your dog, like fish, kangaroo, venison, or duck.
-Exotic proteins aren't always easy to find, but there are a few brands that offer some unique proteins, like Zignature, GO!
-(Dog food), or Petkind.
+Try choosing a protein that is new to your dog, like fish, goat, venison, or duck.
+Exotic proteins aren't always easy to find, but there are a few brands that offer some unique proteins, like Zignature, go!Solutions, or Petkind.
 Both offer a variety of single and multi-protein diets to help you weed out some possible problem ingredients.

-For allergic reactions relating to digestion, we recommend feeding a lower-carb diet.
+For allergic reactions relating to digestion, we recommend feeding a diet high in animal protein and limiting carbs to healthy, whole grain or legumes.
 Some carbs are healthy and nutritious, but even high-quality grains fed in excess can provide too much sugar and feed bad bacteria in your dog’s gut.

-Healthy, whole grains are an excellent source of many vitamins, minerals, and fatty acids, but dogs are scavenging carnivores, so they thrive on a meat-rich diet.
-Check out your dog food ingredients to make sure that the diet offers multiple high-quality meat sources and is not packed with excessive carbs.
+Whole grains are an excellent source of many vitamins, minerals, and fatty acids, but dogs are scavenging carnivores, so they thrive on a meat-rich diet.
+Check out your dog food ingredients to make sure that the diet offers multiple high-quality meat sources to complement the fibre and carbs.

 Watch your Treats